jielin1234/opsprod/README.md

 ```

 We can see the following kubernetes resources have been created.
-Our op-gateway service are running in minikube now.
+Our op-backend service are running in minikube now.